chrhartm/donethat-docs/content/api/projects.md

 GET /projects/:id
 ```

-Returns one project object.
+Returns `{ "success": true, "project": { ... } }`.
 The API only returns projects owned by you or accessible through an active team membership.

 ## Create a project